Henry Bolte: Later career

 Bolte with Prime Minister John Gorton in February 1970.

 After 1968, when Bolte turned 60, his appeal to younger urban voters declined, and he showed little sympathy with new issues such as the environment and civil liberties.
 His standing was also reduced by a crisis in the state education system, with teacher shortages and overcrowded schools as the children of the baby boom passed through the education system.
 The government recruited large numbers of American schoolteachers to deal with the shortage.
 At the same time the Labor Party began to revive under a new leader, Clyde Holding.

 At the 1970 state elections the Liberals seemed in serious danger of losing office, or at least being forced into a coalition with the Country Party, but Bolte was saved by Holding's left-wing enemies in the Labor Party, who sabotaged his campaign by publicly opposing government funding for non-government schools (which Holding and Gough Whitlam had made Labor policy).
 Nevertheless, the Liberals lost six seats.

 Bolte was promoted to Knight Grand Cross of the Order of St Michael and St George (GCMG) in the 1972 New Year Honours.

 Bolte on various occasions asked the prime minister, William McMahon, to approach the British authorities to have Bolte made a life peer of the UK Parliament.
 McMahon needed Bolte's political support, so he wrote to 10 Downing Street with a proposal, but it was declined.

 As 1972 dawned, the Liberals lost further ground among younger voters in Melbourne.
 Bolte was shrewd enough to see that the Liberals had a year at most to broaden their appeal before a statutory general election, and concluded that they needed a new leader and a new image for the 1970s.
 In August 1972, he resigned, apparently with no regrets.
-He arranged for Deputy Premier Dick Hamer, a somewhat more progressive Melbourne-based Liberal, to succeed him.
-Despite misgivings from the more conservative wing of the party, Hamer became Liberal leader and premier.
+He arranged for Deputy Premier Dick Hamer, a somewhat progressive Melbourne-based Liberal, to succeed him.
+Despite misgivings from the conservative wing of the party, Hamer became Liberal leader and premier.
 This proved a sound judgement, since Hamer went on to win three more elections for the Liberals.